 At Lawnswood, we offer a respectful and dignified pet cremation service to all kinds of pets, no matter how big or small.

 The most common pets we look after include cats, dogs and horses.
 We can also cater for a wide range of pocket pets, which include birds, guinea pigs, ferrets, rats, mice and rabbits, to reptiles and fish, or larger pets including ponies, sheep, cows and donkeys.

 Cremation is a process where a pet is carefully placed within a private cremation chamber and their body is reduced to its basic elements through heat and evaporation over time.
 Once the process is complete, the remaining elements of the pet are referred to as ‘ashes’ and can be placed inside a vessel or keepsake.

 The time it takes to fully cremate a pet depends on their size and weight and can take two or more hours.

 At Lawnswood, we offer private pet cremation services.
 This means that your pet will be cremated individually in their own private chamber.
 Following cremation, your pet’s ashes, and only their ashes, will be returned to you.

 Yes, we can.
-If you have any special requests and would like your pet to be cremated with their favourite toy, blanket, collar or bedding, please speak to our caring Client Care team and we will facilitate this for you.
+If you have any special requests and would like your pet to be cremated with their favourite toy, collar or small items please speak to our caring Client Care team and we will facilitate this for you.
 Please note that due to the high heat of our crematorium, very little to no traces of these items will remain with your pet’s ashes following cremation.

 Yes – all horses we look after are cremated intact, no matter their size.
 We have worked hard to design a custom-built horse crematorium and transport system that ensures every moment of your horse’s final journey is dignified and considered.
 Our horse cremation service is a private service, which means that the ashes of your horse, and only your horse, will be returned to you in a standard vessel.